Where to Work?

 The Minimalist’s Bench

 At a minimum, you need about a three-foot by five-foot, well-lit workspace with a chair or stool of appropriate height.
 You will want a way to store parts and organize a small collection of hand tools.
 You will need access to electricity for a soldering iron.

 About the only other things you might need are a multimeter, test speaker and some way to magnify close work.
-The truth is that you can do excellent transistor radio repair work in a breakfast nook or in a motor home or at a card table.
-I did something like this for about three years when I spent summers camping in an Airstream trailer.
+The truth is that you can do excellent transistor radio repair work in a breakfast nook or in a motorhome or at a card table.
+I did something like this for about three years when I spent time camping and exploring in a vintage Airstream trailer.

 Going All Out

 At the opposite end of the spectrum is a fully-equipped bench like the one here.
 It has more than enough test equipment to troubleshoot any analog consumer electronic device you will likely encounter.

 The top row (from left to right) contains vintage Dynakit audio gear for entertainment and audio troubleshooting, an old Allied signal tracer, an RF signal generator with frequency counter beneath it, an analog Eico Volt-ohmmeter, Heathkit oscilloscope, and DC power supply.
 Below that test speakers, a transistor tester and parts.

 That little white patch panel under the signal tracer makes it easy to connect the test speakers and also gives easy access to inputs and outputs on the Dyna gear.

 Notice also the thick plastic bench protector/cutting board.
 It’s a lifesaver!

 If you want to repair vintage televisions and FM radios you will probably want to add a video generator, FM Stereo simulator and other pieces.
 Digital troubleshooting will require newer, more advanced equipment.